rust-lang/cargo/src/doc/book/src/03-04-environment-variables.md

 Cargo exposes these environment variables to your crate when it is compiled.
 Note that this applies for test binaries as well.
-To get the value of any of these variables in a Rust program, you can use the `env!` macro:
+To get the value of any of these variables in a Rust program, do this:

 ```
 let version = env!("CARGO_PKG_VERSION");